 Did you get them correct?
 If so, congratulations!
 And if not, no worries.
 We are here to educate.
-Something we have seen work for patients at our clinic is this handy, dandy Reading Food Labels guide with a lot of information such as how to read Nutrition Facts.
+Something we have seen work for patients at our clinic is this handy, dandy Reading Nutrition Labels handout with a lot of information such as how to read Nutrition Facts.

 (ANSWERS: Turkey: 0 g per slice, Pumpkin pie: 22-34 g per slice, Yellow sweet corn: 30 g per cup, Mashed potatoes: 33 g per cup, Yams: 38 g per cup)

 There’s no need to skip this Thanksgiving staple!
 Try one of these savory meat-eater options or substitute the sausage with savory peppers and mushrooms for a vegetarian choice.

 Whether you’re gathered for a turkey dinner, a holiday ham, or some delicious brisket, what holiday dinner is complete without the side dishes?
 Check out these recipes for delicious side dishes that won’t have your blood sugars skyrocketing before dessert.

 Mashed cauliflower has a much lower impact on blood sugar without sacrificing taste or texture!
 Cook with butter and garlic for a savory replacement with much fewer carbs than traditional potatoes.

 Green beans, mushrooms and onions are all great healthy options to fill up on without stacking up on a plate full of carbs.